akvo/akvo-form-print/scripts/README.md

    ```

 The release process will automatically:
+- Ask if you want to update the version
 - Run comprehensive tests using tox
 - Build the Python package
+- Generate changelog from git commits
 - Upload to PyPI
 - Create a git tag
 - Push changes to GitHub
-- Create a GitHub release with auto-generated release notes
+- Create a GitHub release with changelog using GitHub API

 ## Version Numbering